homermultitext/hmt-textmodel/README.md

 ## Status

  The library is in development.
-The current test suite defines approximatel 50 tests that specify its basic functionality.
+The current test suite defines approximately 50 tests that specify its basic functionality.
 To see which specifiying tests have been successfully implemented and passed, run `sbt test`.

+ All tests for correct usage work on examples taken from the HMT archive.
+Tests for handling errors are based on errors that have been encountered in editing HMT texts, but for obvious reasons have been corrected in the HMT archive.